35mm Double Feat: OUTSIDE THE LAW w/ YOUNG DESIRE

 TOMORROW IS ANOTHER DAY in 35mm

 Handsome Steve Cochran with the perpetual 5 o’clock shadow racked up a slew of noir credits before his premature death in 1965, including WHITE HEAT, PRIVATE HELL 36 and THE DAMNED DON’T CRY.
-Here, he an ex-con who has never been with a woman.
+Here, he is an ex-con who has never been with a woman.
 Ruth Roman (STRANGERS ON A TRAIN) is a dime-a-dance dame with no use for sappy men.
 A hotel room, a dirty cop and a gunshot provide the perfect jumpstart for a fugitives-on-the-run love story.
 Imagine GUN CRAZY scripted by Steinbeck — it is that good.
 (Note courtesy of Noir City.)
-DIR Felix E. Feist; SCR Art... read more
+DIR Felix E. Feist; SCR... read more

 Handsome Steve Cochran with the perpetual 5 o’clock shadow racked up a slew of noir credits before his premature death... read more